COVID-19 and how ICN can help

 - The Australian Government Department of Industry, Science, Energy and Resources has released a Request for Information to obtain information in connection with gaining an understanding of Australian manufacturing of medical Personal Protective Equipment (PPE), closing 7 April 2020.
 More information is available on AusTender.

-- The Queensland Government is linking businesses in need with other Queensland companies which may be able to supply the required products or services.
+- The Queensland Government is linking businesses in need with other Queensland businesses which may be able to supply the required products or services.
 More information here.

 - The Advanced Manufacturing Growth Centre (AMGC) has launched a portal for Australian manufacturing, component suppliers and skilled design, engineering and manufacturing experts to register their interest and core competencies in support of the national response to COVID-19.